XX-net/XX-Net/README.md

 XX-Net
 =================
-* Web proxy tools.
+* Web proxy tool chains.
-* XX-Net is a more functions gae proxy which can help you get through firewalls.
+* XX-Net is a more powerful would be better gae proxy which can help you get through firewalls.

 Wiki